Contact us for starting bid/Buy it now price | Board Location: Hawaii *Worldwide Shipping Available*

-T&C Larry Bertlemann hand shaped 5’10 T&C twin-fin (1970s).
-Signed by Larry Bertlemann as seen in the image above.
-This board was fully restored by a surfboard restoration expert with over 30 years of glassing experience.
+T&C Larry Bertlemann hand shaped 5’10 twin-fin (mid-late 1970s).
+Signed “Aloha Larry Bertlemann” along with his motto “Anything is Possible”.
+This board was fully restored by a surfboard restoration expert with over 40 years of glassing experience.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page